newshackaz/az_stops/readme.md

 ## Getting the data

 We have included the entire 2.25 million traffic stops on the USB drive provided to you at the beginning of the class.
 If you do not have a USB drive, the data can be downloaded [here](https://stacks.stanford.edu/file/druid:py883nd2578/AZ-clean.csv.gz).
 Unfortunately the dataset is probably too large to fit on your virtual machine.
 The good news is we already have taught you the tools to separate out a subset of the data based on the latest year available.
-Make sure to check your line count afterwords to make sure you got everything.
+Make sure to check your line count afterwords to confirm you got all the 2015 traffic stops.

 ```bash
 $ cat /media/<USB DRIVE NAME>/data/AZ-clean.csv | grep 'AZ-2015' | wc -l